 These are forms of employment-based training.
 Training is provided in the school and you will be expected to take on a daily timetable from the start.
 Time each week will be allocated for training and gaining QTS.
 Some courses provide PGCEs.

 SCITTs are School-Centred Initial Teacher Training providers.
 For Classis / Latin, there are a few providers each year, but they are dependent on local need.

-Three SCITTs which regularly provide training for Classics / Latin are King Edward’s Consortium (based in Birmingham), Liverpool College ITT, Harris Academies ITT and Pimlico SCITT (both based in London).
-Note that KEC provides QTS and a PGDipEd (not a PGCE).
-2-4 trainees per year.
-Harris and Pimlico provides QTS and a PGCE validated by a London University.
+Three SCITTs which regularly provide training for Classics / Latin are King Edward’s Consortium (KEC) (based in Birmingham), Liverpool College ITT, Harris Academies ITT and Pimlico SCITT (both based in London).
+Note that KEC provides QTS and a PGDipEd (not a PGCE). and offers placements for 2-4 trainees per year.
+Harris and Pimlico provide QTS and a PGCE validated by a London University.

 School Direct is a form of training where an individual school works in partnership with a validating university.
 You may be the only Classics teacher on the course and share training with teachers of other subjects.
 Details change from year to year, so keep up to date with positions advertised through the UCAS teacher Training website.